What are my child’s rights? webinar two

 About Donna Stephenson

 Donna has worked in the health sector for many years.
-Prior to her current role as a family support officer, she was a personal assistant for three years supporting people who have a visually impairment.
+Prior to her current role as a family support officer, she was a personal assistant for three years supporting people who have a vision impairment.

 Share this page